-Rural Development, Biotechnology, Speciality Crops, and Foreign Agriculture (12 members, 7 majority and 5 minority).- Peanuts, sugar, tobacco, marketing orders relating to such commodities, rural development, farm security and family farming matters, biotechnology, foreign agricultural assistance, and trade promotion programs, generally.
+Rural Development, Research, Biotechnology, and Foreign Agriculture (14 members, 8 majority and 6 minority).-Rural Development, farm security and family farming, research, education and extension, biotechnology, foreign agriculture assistance, and trade promotion programs, generally.

 (d) Referral of Legislation.-

 (1)(a) In General.-All bills, resolutions, and other matters referred to the Committee shall be referred to all subcommittees of appropriate jurisdiction within 2 weeks after being referred to the Committee.
 After consultation with the Ranking Minority Member, the Chairman may determine that the Committee will consider certain bills, resolutions, or other matters.